 - Racing or excessive speeding.

-- Distractions such as phone calls, reading, text messaging, or listening to radio.
+- Distractions such as phone calls, reading, text messaging, or listening to the radio.

-The UK Government Road Accidents and Safety Statistics site suggests that the above driving conditions cause a significant amount of fatal road accidents.
-Whatever may be the cause of a fatal road accident, close family members of the deceased will often be left with a confusing and terrible situation.
+Whatever the cause of a fatal road accident, close family members of the deceased will often be left with a confusing and terrible situation.
 They may also be owed compensation.
-Our law firm is available to provide legal and psychological support to such families in distress, helping you make a legal claim at a difficult time.
+Our law firm is available to provide legal support to such families in distress, helping you to make a car accident death compensation claim at a difficult time.

 In the aftermath of a fatal road accident, trying to determine what should happen next can be incredibly difficult.
 Once you are satisfied that any living persons involved in the crash have received medical attention, you may begin to consider legal action.
 If this is the case, we advise that you take the following steps: